openequella/openEQUELLA/Dev/docs/clienterrors.md

 }
 ```

-* TODO - mention function which can take an axios response and turn it into an `ErrorResponse`
+* TODO - create and document function which can take an axios response and turn it into an `ErrorResponse`

 # Notifications

-Material design has the concept of a [SnackBar](https://material.io/design/components/snackbars.html) component
+Some user actions require confirmation and/or acknowledgement.
+The [material design guidelines](https://material.io/design/communication/confirmation-acknowledgement.html#acknowledgement)
+provides great docs for deciding which UI component is appropriate for each situation.

+One of the prescribed components is the [SnackBar](https://material.io/design/components/snackbars.html),
 which can display a small notification message which will automatically disappear after a set amount of time.
-So it
-is ideal for "your action was successful" type messages.

-There is a small wrapper component called [MessageInfo](../../Source/Plugins/Core/com.equella.core/js/tsrc/components/MessageInfo.tsx)
+There is a small wrapper component in openEQUELLA called [MessageInfo](../../Source/Plugins/Core/com.equella.core/js/tsrc/components/MessageInfo.tsx)
 which decorates the standard `SnackBar` with an Icon and colours based on the variant chosen: `success`, `warning`, `error`, `info`.